-Disclaimer – Before we begin, can we just start off by saying that we aren’t trying to rip off, infringe or oversimplify another photographer’s work.
+Before we begin, can we just start off by saying that we aren’t trying to rip off, infringe or oversimplify another photographer’s work.

-Along the edges of Cobain’s leather jacket, you can see specular highlights from a light off screen.
+Along the edges of Cobain’s leather jacket, you can see specular highlights of a light off-screen.
 There must also be a light shining from the left-hand side to illuminate the face, backed up by the shadows around his jaw and neck.
 It suggests that both lights are high up and probably just ambient lighting in the studio.

 So already we know the Linssen likes to shoot candid portraits using black and white film filled with ambient light.
 That’s a lot learnt already.
 But there’s more…